wp-plugins/myrealpage-idx-listings/readme.txt

 == Changelog ==

+= 0.7.5 =
+* A few enhancements to allow better integration with SSL (secure socket layer)

+= 0.7.3 =
+* Minor house cleaning

 = 0.7.2 =
-* Fixed an issue that cuase the title tag to revert to the Wordpress default when the listing custom URLs were active.
+* Fixed an issue that cause the title tag to revert to the Wordpress default when the listing custom URLs were active.

 = 0.7.0 =
 * Fixed a bug to allow the shortcode to work on a home page template.

 == Upgrade Notice ==

+= 0.7.5 =
+A few enhancements to allow better integration with SSL (secure socket layer)

 = 0.7.3 =
 Minor bug fixes